From QR Scan to Customer: The 10-Second Registration

 The Platform Alternatives

-BrandedMark is not the only platform operating in this space.
-Registria is a long-established warranty registration and post-purchase marketing platform used by several major consumer electronics brands, with strong CRM integration and loyalty programme features.
-Brij focuses on QR-powered product experiences with an emphasis on DTC re-engagement and SMS marketing flows.
-Layerise offers a similar scan-to-experience capability with a visual builder and onboarding focus, particularly strong in the consumer goods segment.
+Several platforms offer QR-powered product registration, and they are worth understanding before choosing a solution.
+Registria is a long-established warranty registration and post-purchase marketing platform used by major consumer electronics brands, with strong CRM integration and loyalty programme capabilities.
+Brij focuses on QR-powered product experiences with DTC re-engagement and SMS marketing flows at its core.
+Layerise offers a visual builder and scan-to-experience capability particularly suited to consumer goods onboarding.

 What This Means for Gtech, JSP, and Globus